Emma Frost: 2000s

-After the series ended and all the X-Titles were revamped, in 2001 Frost appeared in New X-Men as a teacher for the mutant population of Genosha, which was then controlled by Magneto.
-After a Sentinel strike leveled the island nation, the X-Men found Frost amidst the rubble with a "secondary mutation" which hardened her skin to a diamond-like density.
-Using Frost as a character was suggested to writer Grant Morrison on his website by a fan.
+Emma Frost appeared in the 2001 New X-Men series, by Grant Morrison.
+Using Frost as a character was suggested to Morrison on their website by a fan.
 While Morrison initially had no plans to use her, the death of the character Colossus left Morrison with an opening.
-He created Emma's secondary mutation – a super strong diamond form – as a replacement for Colossus' powers and added her to the cast.
-Subsequently, Frost joined the X-Men.
-This would lead to her instigating an affair with fellow X-Man Cyclops, who was having marital difficulties with Jean Grey.
-This series also provided further glimpses into her past, introducing her father Winston Frost and her brother Christian.
+They created Emma's secondary mutation – a super-strong diamond form – as a replacement for Colossus' powers and added her to the cast.
+In the series, she becomes a leading member of the X-Men and begins a relationship with Cyclops that continues in many later stories.
+The Morrison series also introduces the Stepford Cuckoos, her clone-daughters.